 - You can find all sorts of ideas on how to #LightTheWorld here

-I really loved this video; I feel like it is a wonderful way to teach children (and remember ourselves) why we give gifts at Christmas, and the best kinds of gifts to give:
+I loved this video; I feel like it is a beautiful way to teach children (and remember ourselves) why we give gifts at Christmas and the best kinds of gifts to give:

 3. Nativity